 When to Use This Treatment:

 - Typically used for slopes 2:1 (H:V) and flatter.
-For specific maximum slope gradients, consult your geotechnical engineer.
+Guidance on rates and depths is provided in the table at teh bottom of this page.
+For specific maximum rates and slope gradients, consult your geotechnical engineer.

 Reduced stormwater runoff volume and velocity.

 Improved soil water holding capacity.

 Improved soil structural properties - soil structure, porosity, and texture.

 Improved plant rooting depth.

 Improved soil chemical properties - providing proper pH, carbon, nitrogen, potassium and phosphorus levels.

 Improved soil biology - activity by bacteria, mycorrhizal fungi, nematodes, protozoa, microarthropod and earthworms.